-Felix Vallotton is in my opinion one of the most underestimated modern artists.
+Felix Vallotton is, in my opinion, one of the most underestimated modern artists.
 I haven’t heard about him in my art history lectures at university.
-He never gets to all those “best of classics”, “all art in the world you must know” and other books/articles of this type.
-And this is simply outrageous.
-Vallotton, a Swiss/French painter and printmaker, was associated with the Nabis but, to be honest, it is very difficult to pigeonhole him into one style.
-Or any particular style.
+He never gets to all those “best of classics”, “all art in the world you must know,” and other books or articles of this type.
+This is simply outrageous.
+Vallotton, a Swiss/French painter and printmaker, was associated with the Nabis.
+But, to be honest, it is very difficult to pigeonhole him into one style, or any particular style.
 Vallotton is Vallotton.

-And here I want to introduce to you some of the prints he was so famous for.
+Here I want to introduce to you some of the prints Felix Vallotton was so famous for.
 Enjoy and tell us what you think about him in the comments!

 1. La Paresse (Laziness)

 In 1891 Vallotton executed his first woodcut.
-The many woodcuts he produced during the 1890s were recognized as innovative and established Vallotton as a leader in the revival of woodcut as a true artistic medium.
+The many woodcuts he produced during the 1890s were recognized as innovative and established Vallotton as a leader in the revival of woodcuts as a true artistic medium.
 In his prints, Vallotton was always searching for visual elements with a ‘decorative appeal’ and La Paresse (Laziness) is a very good example.
-Vallotton created this seductive image using lines, surfaces and contrasts in the block of wood: a naked woman and a cat were cut out in white surfaces, and he positioned them against a background of luxuriant patterns.
+Vallotton created this seductive image using lines, surfaces, and contrasts in the block of wood; a naked woman and a cat were cut out in white surfaces, and he positioned them against a background of luxuriant patterns.

 The naked woman and the cat!
 How cool is that!